johnnovak/gridmonger/sphinx-docs/source/moving-around.rst

 .. note::

-  *NumLock* must be off if you want to use the numeric keypad for navigation.
+  *NumLock* must be off if you want to use the keypad for navigation.

 .. tip::